 More places to see in the city

-A climb to the top of the 91-metre, UNESCO-listed Ghent Belfry, in the heart of Ghent old town, is one of the most rewarding things to do in the city.
+If you have time in your itinerary, a climb to the top of the Ghent Belfry is one of the most rewarding things to do in the city.
+This 91-metre, UNESCO-listed building is in the heart of Ghent old town.
 Built in 1313, over the centuries it served as both a bell tower and a fortified watchtower, as well as housing local government legal documents.
 Perched on top of the spire is a large gilded copper dragon, a fierce mascot of Ghent who stands guard.
 This is Belgium’s tallest belfry tower and the views from the top are impressive.
 The Belfry of Ghent is open every day from 10am to 6pm, except for major public holidays.
 Entry is €8, or free with the City Card.

 St Michael’s Bridge, built in 1910, is another lovely spot to stand and gaze at Ghent’s pretty architecture and down the river Lys.

 Saint Nicholas Church is the third of the city’s three most prominent medieval towers and another one of the best places to visit in Ghent.
 Inside this 13th century late Gothic church is a huge pipe organ, built by the famous French organ builder Aristide Cavaillé-Coll.

 Best places to eat and drink in Ghent

 After all that sightseeing, you’re bound to work up an appetite.
 A tasty local dish to try is waterzooi.
 This is a traditional Flemish stew, originally from Ghent, made with fish or chicken and vegetables in a cream and herb sauce.
 Mosquito Coast is one of the best restaurants in Ghent for travel lovers.
 This quirky cafe is full of global travel souvenirs and photos – plenty to inspire you while you’re tucking into some waterzooi or one of their international dishes.